junction-express/junction-legal/Privacy-Policy.md

 -   We are thoughtful about the personal information we ask you to provide and the personal information that we collect about you through the operation of our services.
 -   We store personal information for only as long as we have a reason to keep it.
 -   We aim to make it as simple as possible for you to control what information on your website is shared publicly (or kept private), indexed by search engines, and permanently deleted.
--   We help protect you from overreaching government demands for your personal information. &&??
 -   We aim for full transparency on how we gather, use, and share your personal information.

 Below is our Privacy Policy, which incorporates and clarifies these principles.